cztomczak/cefpython/docs/api/Browser.md

 | --- | --- |
 | __Return__ | bool |

-Explicitly close the developer tools window if one exists for this browser instance.
+Explicitly close the associated DevTools browser, if any.

 ### ExecuteFunction